 How to take furosemide

-- Limit or avoid drinking alcohol while you are taking furosemide.
+- Limit alcohol while you are taking furosemide.
 Alcohol may increase your chances of getting side effects such as dizziness.

 |Be careful when taking some pain relief medicines|

 |Taking diuretics together with pain relief medicines called ‘non-steroidal anti-inflammatory drugs’ (NSAIDs), such as ibuprofen and diclofenac and medicines called ACE inhibitors or ARBs can be harmful to your kidneys.
 Read more about NSAIDs and blood pressure medicines.|

 - Do you have difficulty peeing, or do you have prostate problems?